 - the improvement of the quality of life of patients with haemoglobin disorders or other chronic/ genetic diseases and/or

 - has made a scientific/medical advancement in the prevention or management of any other disease that could be applied to a make a difference in the prevention and/or management or holistic care or cure of haemoglobin disorders.

-The winner of the ‘Panos Englezos Prize’ will receive a symbolic plaque with TIF’s logo and a monetary award of $10,000, which will be awarded at the graduation ceremony of the Medical School of the University of Nicosia on May 2018.
+The winner of the ‘Panos Englezos Prize’ will receive a symbolic plaque with TIF’s logo, which will be awarded at the graduation ceremony of the Medical School of the University of Nicosia on May 2018.
 The selection of the winning candidate will be the responsibility of the University of Nicosia Medical School through its 5 member Selection Committee following the closure of nominations.

 - Nominations are invited by:

 - An individual (one or more jointly) with a medical/scientific/academic capacity and of international recognition in the field he/she/they propose the nominee for the prize and

 - A Patient Organisation (one or more jointly) alone if nomination concerns a social contribution or in collaboration with an academic department of international recognition in the field of haemoglobin disorders, if nomination concerns an academic or a scientific achievement.